Fall24-BUCS506/tanth-midterm/writeup.md

    - **Timestamp Conversion**: Although the original `Time` column was included, its use as an actual date was not converted or expanded due to simplicity and relevance considerations.

 3. **Handling Class Imbalance**:
    The dataset was highly skewed toward 5-star ratings.
-To balance the training data, we used an upsampling approach on minority classes, ensuring equal representation of each class.
+To balance the training data, I used an upsampling approach on minority classes, ensuring equal representation of each class.
 A fixed `random_state=42` was set to make results reproducible.

 4. **Train-Test Split**:
    A 75-25 split was applied to the data to form the training and test sets.
 This allowed for evaluating model performance and tuning parameters without additional cross-validation, thereby saving computational resources.

 ## Model Selection and Tuning
-After testing several models, including Support Vector Machines (SVMs) and K-Nearest Neighbors (KNNs), we selected **XGBoost (XGBClassifier)** due to its scalability and efficiency with tabular data.
+After testing several models, including Support Vector Machines (SVMs) and K-Nearest Neighbors (KNNs), I selected **XGBoost (XGBClassifier)** due to its scalability and efficiency with tabular data.

 ## Final Model Parameters
 Through preliminary experimentation (formerly using `GridSearchCV`), the following parameters were identified as optimal for the XGBoost model: